rolandyuwy/tp/docs/team/bchenghi.md

 # Overview
 SimplyKitchen is a desktop application for food inventory management.
 More importantly, SimplyKitchen is optimised for users who prefer working with a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).
-With intuitive and user-friendly features, SimplyKitchen facilitates food management tasks which can be done faster and more efficiently than traditional GUI applications.
-Users interact with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is built using Java and JavaFX.
+It utilises Gradle Build Tool for build automation, GitHub Actions for continuous integration, and tests are implemented using JUnit.

-This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org/).
+This is a brown-field project, and was developed from the [AddressBook-Level3](https://github.com/se-edu/addressbook-level3) project created by the [SE-EDU initiative](https://se-education.org/).

 ## Summary of contributions
 * **Enhancements**:
   * Implemented `Description` field for `Food`.
     * What it does: User can specify a description for each food item to identify them in the app.
-    * Justification: A description suits our application better as in addition to a food item's name, a description of the food item will allow the user to provide more information of the food, making it easier to identify each food item.
+    * Justification: A description suits our application better as in addition to a food item's name, a description of the food item will allow the user to provide more information of the food, making food items easier to identify.
     * Highlights: This update required good coordination with team members, as they were updating different fields as well.
 We managed to streamline the merging process by communicating the order of merge, to reduce merge conflicts.

   * Implemented undo/redo commands.